George R.R. Martin Will Not Finish ‘Game Of Thrones’ Books To Build Film Studio?

 George R.R.
 Martin is the man behind the world of Westeros, the genius behind A Song of Ice and Fire, and the procrastinator who has yet to release the sixth installment of his book series, Winds of Winter.
 Apparently, George R.R.
 Martin has a lot on his plate and the responsibilities just keep piling up in front of him.
-Since he started weaving the epic world of A Song of Ice and Fire in 1996, the author received numerous media projects, including that of HBO’s hit series Game of Thrones.
+Since he started weaving the epic world of A Song of Ice and Fire in 1996, the author received numerous media projects including that of HBO’s hit series Game of Thrones.

 George R.R.
 Martin has his hands full considering all the contributions he has made to make HBO’s Game of Thrones into a masterpiece worthy of the books.
 However, the time George R.R.
 Martin spent dedicated to the famous TV show took its toll on the progress of his book series A Song of Ice and Fire.